PagerDuty/full-case-ownership-docs/docs/incidents.md

 ## Post-Incident Follow Up
 Maintaining customer relationships after an incident is crucial.
 Incidents happen to everyone, all the time, and how your organization responds and communicates with customers afterwards will set you apart from other organizations.

-Many customers will figure out when a service is restored and things are back to normal when they try to access the service, or if they are watching your status page/status updates.
+Many customers will figure out when a service is restored and things are back to normal when they try to access the service, or if they are watching your status page or status updates.
 For customers that report issues, and for customers with priority support or other white glove services, your customer service team is there to reach out personally and let users know that the incident is over.

 Depending on the nature of the services impacted and user interest, your customer service team may notify users when the services are verified to be restored, but they can also notify customers after the [postmortem](https://postmortems.pagerduty.com) is held.
 This gives the customer service team extra data to present to the users about the impact of the incident, the resolution, and the long-term plans for prevention.
 The customer service team follows the incident reports in a *full-case ownership* methodology, providing the customer with a consistent point of contact through issue resolution.